The world is beautiful. And this can be a problem.

 - Roles and accountabilities

 The Solution Principles Document should be written in plain English without unnecessary technical jargon.
 It does not aim to provide answers for everything.
-It is about high-level decisions that frame the future solution.
+It is about high-level decisions that frame the ultimate solution.

-The document may be updated later onto correct assumptions, setting new decisions and updates.
+The document may be updated later on to correct assumptions, setting new choices and updates.
 But it will require some formal process to make any significant changes after a sign-off has occurred.

-The Slovenian Tourist Board did a great job in setting clear solution principles and project goals.
-They presented the potential solution providers with the basic site structure, corporate identity guidelines, user personas elaborate, old site fit-gap analysis, and various market insights.
+The Slovenian Tourist Board did a great job of setting clear solution principles and project goals.
+They presented the potential solution providers with the primary site structure, corporate identity guidelines, user personas elaborate, old site fit-gap analysis, and various market insights.

 Make sure the document is approved and signed off by all the stakeholders' representatives (usually summoned in a steering committee).

-This gives you the green light to take off.
+Now you have the green light to take off.

 It is time to get more technical.
 To layout fundamental architecture, design directions, and scope, you will have to determine